-The school has a member of the senior leadership team designated by the Governing Body as the Safeguarding Lead, who will provide support to staff members and other adults to carry out their safeguarding duties, and who will liaise closely with other services such as children's social care and other services that support children -Mrs Kerry Scott.
-The role of the DSL is explicit in the role-holder's job description as set out in Keeping Children Safe in Education 2022 Annex C
+The DSL will provide support to staff members and other adults to carry out their safeguarding duties, and who will liaise closely with other services such as children's social care and other services that support children. - Mrs K. Scott.
+The role of the DSL is explicit in the role-holder's job description as set out in Keeping Children Safe in Education 2023 Annex C